microsoft/coyote/docs/_learn/specifications/overview.md

 Coyote makes it easy to design and express system-level specifications that can be asserted during testing.
 Specifications come in two forms. _Safety_ specifications assert that the system never enters a _bad_ state. _Liveness_ specifications assert that the system eventually does something _good_, that is, it asserts that the system is always able to make progress.
+These can be written using `Monitors`.

 ## Writing safety properties

 Safety property specifications generalize the notion of source code assertions.
 A safety property violation is a finite execution that leads a system to an erroneous state.
-Coyote supports the usual assertions for specifying safety properties that are local to a Coyote machine or task.
-In the Tasks programming model, you should use `Specification.Assert` and in the machines programming model the corresponding API is `IActorRuntime.Assert`.
-In addition, Coyote also provides a way to specify _global_ assertions that can describe the relationship across tasks or machines.
+Coyote supports the usual assertions for specifying safety properties that are local to a Coyote actor or task.
+In the Tasks programming model, you should use `Specification.Assert` and in the actors programming model the corresponding API is `IActorRuntime.Assert`.
+In addition, Coyote also provides a way to specify _global_ assertions that can describe the relationship across tasks or actors.

-Coyote provides the notion of a _monitor_.
-It is a special kind of machine that can receive events but cannot send events to other machines.
+Coyote provides the notion of a `Monitor`.
+It is a special kind of actor that can receive events but cannot send events to other actor.
 It some sense, it can only observe the execution of a program but not influence it: a desirable property when writing specifications in code.
 Monitors are declared as
 follows: